Toufool/AutoSplit/README.md

 You can have one (and only one) image with the keyword `reset` in its name.
 AutoSplit will press the reset button when it finds this image.
 This image will only be used for resets and it will not be tied to any split.
 You can set a probability and pause time for it.
 A custom threshold MUST be applied to this image.
 The pause time is the amount of seconds AutoSplit will wait before checking for the reset image once the run starts.
 Also the image can be masked, for example: `Reset_(0.95)_[10]_{m}.png`.

 ### Timer Global Hotkeys
 - Click "Set Hotkey" on each hotkey to set the hotkeys to AutoSplit.
-Start / Split hotkey must be the same as the one used in your preferred timer program in order for the splitting to work properly.
+The Start / Split hotkey and Pause hotkey must be the same as the one used in your preferred timer program in order for the splitting/pausing to work properly.
 - Make sure that Global Hotkeys are enabled in your speedrun timer.
 - All of these actions can also be handled by their corresponding buttons.
+- Note that pressing your Pause Hotkey does not serve any function in AutoSplit itself and is strictly used for the Pause flag.

 ### Group dummy splits when undoing / skipping
 If this option is disabled, AutoSplit will not account for dummy splits when undoing/skipping.
 Meaning it will cycle through ths splits normally even if they are dummy splits (this was the normal behavior in versions 1.2.0 and older).